m-thirumal/system-design/security/password.md

-# Password
+# Password.

-- password managed to generate complex and. unique password for
+- password managed to generate complex and. unique password for each